kristopherjohnson/kjchess/README.md

     - [Scid vs. Mac](http://scidvspc.sourceforge.net/#toc3)
     - [ChessX](http://chessx.sourceforge.net)

-The biggest weaknesses right now is that the move search is slow (a search depth of 4 leads to 5-20 seconds per move on my 2013 MacBook Pro), and the evaluation function only uses material values of pieces, without any positional factors.
-The engine also doesn't save any information between moves, so it starts each move search from scratch.
+The biggest weaknesses right now is that the move search is slow (a search depth of 4 leads to 5-20 seconds per move on my 2013 MacBook Pro).
+The engine also doesn't save any information between moves, or ponder during the opponent's move.

 kjchess is written in Swift, and requires features of macOS 10.12 Sierra.